 - Thyroid illnesses

-This procedure is generally performed between 16 and 18 weeks gestation to determine potential chromosomal abnormalities and other conditions in the developing fetus.
+Performed between 16 and 18 weeks gestation to determine potential chromosomal abnormalities and other conditions in the developing fetus

 First Look program